The Natural Geographic Divisions of Ecuador

 The Pacific Coast (La Costa)

 Tourism along the Pacific Coast was severely hampered by the earthquake centered around Manta, Pedernales, and Puerto Viejo in April 2016.
-Only recently have these communities seen a renewed interest from international tourists.
-Once again, tourists are returning to Pacific Coast to sunbathe on wide, sandy beaches, surf choppy waters, and eat the best seafood dishes around.
+In the past few years, these communities seen a renewed interest from international tourists.
+However, current safety issues are preventing wide-spread tourism once again.
+If you chose to travel to the coast, consider hiring a local guide to avoid problem areas and focus your trip on strolling wide, sandy beaches, surfing choppy waters, and eating the best seafood dishes around.

 Weather